JacksonBurns/fastprop/README.md

     _or_
     - Load precomputed descriptors: filepath to where descriptors are already cached either manually or by `fastprop`
  2. Preprocessing
-    - Enable/Disable dropping of zero-variance parameters (disabled by default; faster, but often less accurate)

-    ~~- Enable/Disable dropping of co-linear descriptors (disabled by default; faster, decreased accuracy)~~ _WIP_
-    - _not configurable_: `fastprop` will always rescale input features, drop columns with no values, and impute missing values with the per-feature mean
+    - _not configurable_: `fastprop` will always rescale input features, set invariant and missing features to zero, and impute missing values with the per-feature mean
  3. Training
     - Number of Repeats: How many times to split/train/test on the dataset (increments random seed by 1 each time).